 SOURCE's HIV Counseling and Testing Program

-Students selected to go through the HIV Counseling and Testing Program will serve as HIV Counselors at one of four participating community clinics:
+Students selected to go through the HIV Counseling and Testing Program will serve as HIV Counselors at our participating community clinic:

-There will be 10 students per site, including a student leader, except for one site which will have five students.
-Students undergo training to become certified HIV Counselors in Maryland, participate in orientations and site-specific training, and are required to volunteer for three- or four-hour shifts at least twice per month at STAR and BCRI, and at least once a week at Harriet Lane and Hopkins Emergency Department.
+There will be 7 students volunteering this year at HLC, including a student leader.
+Students undergo training to become certified HIV Counselors in Maryland, participate in orientations and site-specific training, and are required to volunteer at least once a week at Harriet Lane Clinic.
 Also, to help support students in the program, build community among the volunteers, and create a rich service-learning environment, student volunteer counselors will be required to participate in quarterly discussion groups and reflection activities.

 How in-depth is the counseling?

-The depth of the counseling portion varies from client to client and site to site.
-The volunteer will be expected to ask about clients sexual health practices and to promote healthy lifestyles.
+The volunteer will be expected to ask about clients' sexual health practices and to promote healthy lifestyles.
 The training consists of a lot of information about counseling because volunteers should be prepared for multiple scenarios.

 What happens if someone is positive?